kidiyoor/CopyPaste/README.md

 5) Enter the IP of the server PC in in client program when asked to.

-6) Enter unique name for each client.
+6) Enter unique name for each client when asked to.

-7) Enter the list of users whom you want to share your clip.

 8) READY TO GO!

+IF YOU CHOOSE INTERNET :

+1) Get connected to internet.

+2) Enter unique name for each client when asked to.

+3) READY TO GO!